hashicorp-education/learn-vault-docker-lab/README.md

    cd learn-vault-docker-lab
    ```

-1. Add the Vault Docker Lab Certificate Authority certificate to your operating system trust store.
+1. Add the VDL Certificate Authority certificate to your operating system trust store.

    - For macOS: